Mount Lehman, Abbotsford: Today

 The Taylor home, built by the pioneering family of the same name, is the oldest heritage home in Mount Lehman and still stands on Taylor Road.
 The Mount Lehman cemetery, also on Taylor Road, is one of the oldest cemeteries in the city of Abbotsford and is still in use today.

 Each year there are various community events such as the Canada Day Parade and Mount Lehman Fall Fair.
 As well the Mt.
 Lehman Hall hosts various other events and can be rented out for weddings and other functions.

 Although there is a historic walking trail at the end of Landing Road leading to the old Lehman's Landing, sections of this trail were recently washed away or buried under landslides.
 The city of Abbotsford has deemed the area unstable and therefore unsafe for use.
 A sign has been posted at the start of the trail informing would be users that the trail is closed and urges them to keep out.

 Sign at the side of the road as you enter Mount Lehman, British Columbia.

 Farm located at the corner of Mt.
 Lehman and Taylor Roads.

 Sign in front of Mt.
 Lehman Fire Hall on Mt.
 Lehman Road.

 Mt.
-Lehman's tiny one-room library near the BC Electric Railway crossing.
+Lehman's library near the BC Electric Railway crossing.